Nicola Coughlan: Wider recognition (2021–present)

-In March 2024, Coughlan portrayed the leading role of Maggie a sufferer of bipolar disorder, co-starring alongside Lydia West in Channel 4 sitcom Big Mood, a six-part dramedy series about two best friends navigating friendship amidst a mental health crisis.
+In March 2024, Coughlan portrayed the leading role of Maggie, a sufferer of bipolar disorder, co-starring alongside Lydia West in Channel 4 sitcom Big Mood, a six-part dramedy series about two best friends navigating friendship amidst a mental health crisis.
 Big Mood was Channel 4's most-watched new comedy launch since Derry Girls, and Coughlan received praise for her role as Maggie Donovan.
 Coughlan received her first British Academy Television Awards nomination for Best Female Performance in a Comedy.
-She also won Best Comedy Performance at the TV Choice Awards 2025.
-A second season of Big Mood was confirmed in February 2025.
+She won Best Comedy Performance at the TV Choice Awards 2025.
+A second season of Big Mood was confirmed in February 2025, and premiered in April 2026.

 Coughlan starred as Humble Joan alongside Aimee Lou Wood and Lolly Adefope in Seize Them!, a 2024 comedy film set in the Dark Ages.
 In December 2024, Coughlan played the title role in the 2024 Doctor Who Christmas special, "Joy to the World", written by Steven Moffat, alongside Barbie co-star Ncuti Gatwa as the Fifteenth Doctor.
 In October 2024, Coughlan was named in Time 100 Next's 2024.
-She was also named in Varietys 2024 Power Women of Hollywood.
+She was named in Varietys 2024 Power Women of Hollywood.
 Coughlan was the cover of Times 28 October 2024 issue, having been named as one of Time's Next Generation Leaders.
 Vanity Fair and TV Insider praised her performance as Penelope Featherington in Bridgerton and Maggie Donovan in Big Mood as one of the 24 best performances of 2024.
 She was IMDb's second Most Popular Breakout Star of 2024, and seventh Most Popular Star of 2024.
 She was named as one of the best-dressed women of 2024 by Harper's Bazaar UK.